degustujacaistota/en/docs/_posts/2021-11-15-Chez_Nicholas.md

   as a Chinese accent.
 Meals here are eaten with silver cutlery from the 18th and 19th centuries on paper tablecloths.

-The restaurant's menu is mainly French, but also Chinese recipes.
+The restaurant's menu is mainly French, but also includes Chinese recipes.
 Everything here is honest and authentic from the beginning to the end.
 The chef himself takes care of selecting the best products from markets and suppliers so that at Chez Nicholas we can eat fresh products of the highest quality.
-  The menu changes every day depending on the produce available.
+  The menu changes every day depending on the product's availability.

 The chef himself takes care of selecting the best products from markets and suppliers so that at Chez Nicholas we can eat fresh products of the highest quality.
   The menu changes every day depending on the produce available.